Animal Rights WATCH 2008 page 1

 groups.

-Wednesday's votes also highlighted what is rapidly becoming a
+Wednesday's votes also highlighted what is rapidly

 partisan division on animal rights legislation.
 In general, almost